What does home mean to you?

 Aunt Lute Books is pleased to present Home in the Bay, a California-based reading series centering the voices of those impacted by houselessness, gentrification, migration, and colonization.
 We are partnering with Sogorea Te' Land Trust, POOR Magazine, Poets Reading the News, Black Freighter Press and the Anti-Eviction Mapping Project, organizations doing radical work around our relationships to place and location as well as to each other.

-Join us for the third event in the series, a virtual reading featuring talented writers, storytellers, and folklorists ranging from indigenous culture bearers to previously unhoused authors to Bay Area transplants.
+Join us for the next event in the series, a virtual reading featuring talented writers, storytellers, and folklorists ranging from indigenous culture bearers to previously unhoused authors to Bay Area transplants.
 Our second event is taking place June 29th at 5 pm.
 Registration is open for now, so RSVP today here: https://www.eventbrite.com/e/home-in-the-bay-a-reading-series-the-second-event-tickets-348177396967?aff=ebdssbdestsearch